The Family Life Merit Badge: Your Ultimate Guide In 2026

 • Make a useful item: Use your creativity to create a craft that’ll be helpful around your house.
 You could create something as simple as a decoration outside your door, or as complex as an automatic coat rack!

-Since every household is different, you should find a project that’ll most fit you and your family.
+Since every household is different, you should find a project that’ll best fit you and your family.
 Create something that you can be proud of, and improve it over time.
-Being able to create things is one of the greatest skills you can develop in your life.
+Being able to create things is one of the greatest skills you can develop in your life!

 5) Plan and carry out a project that involves the participation of your family.
 After completing the project, discuss the following with your merit badge counselor: